kingdomOfIT/corporate-momentum-coding-challenge/README.md

    - The Celery worker
    - Redis

-3. **(Optional) Use Dev Container:**
+4. **(Optional) Use Dev Container:**
    - Open the project in VS Code.
-   - Click "Reopen in Container" if prompted, or use the Command Palette: `Dev Containers: Reopen in Container`.
+   - Go to "api" directory (code api) and then click "Reopen in Container" if prompted, or use the Command Palette: `Dev Containers: Reopen in Container`.
    - This provides a pre-configured environment for faster builds and development.

 ## API Usage